 Venkatesh improvised many of his comic lines, which had the crew in splits!
 The director encouraged ad-libs to keep the humour natural.

 Simran mentioned in an interview that the beach scenes were her favourite to shoot, despite the hot weather.
-The team bonded like a real family off-screen, which shows in their chemistry.
+The team bonded like a real family off screen, which shows in their chemistry.

 4. Seethamma Vakitlo Sirimalle Chettu

-- Lead Cast: Venkatesh, Mahesh Babu, Anjali, Samantha
+Cast | Venkatesh, Mahesh Babu, Anjali, Samantha |

 Review of Seethamma Vakitlo Sirimalle Chettu (2013):

 This movie is like a warm hug from your family.
-It tells the story of two brothers, played by Venkatesh and Mahesh Babu, navigating life and relationships in a close-knit village.
+It tells the story of two brothers, played by Venkatesh and Mahesh Babu, navigating life and relationships in a close knit village.
 The emotions are so raw that my mom got teary during the climax.

 The dialogues about family values hit home, and the rural setting feels nostalgic.
 It’s perfect for a cosy evening with your loved ones.